SanicTK2/iidxguide/docs/dp_horie_stairs.md

 Base position means that

 * hold your thumb / middle / pinky on 1 / 4 / 7
+* move your index between 2 / 3
-* and move your index / ring to 2-3 / 5-6
+* and move your ring finger between 5 / 6

-This position lets your finger movement to a minimum, because you mostly move your index / pinky away from the base position.
+This position lets your finger movement to a minimum, because you mostly move your index / ring finger away from the base position.
 It results high efficiency when it comes to hitting notes; this is sufficient to reach DP kaiden without any issues.

 [![Double Dribble DPA](/assets/img/dp/horiestairs/image3.png)](/assets/img/dp/horiestairs/image3.png)
 {: .image_container }